The generic geometry of steady state varieties

-These concepts play an important role in applying machinery from algebraic geometry (see, e.g., \cite[Section~6.5]{P-M}, \cite{pascualescudero2020local}), as well as in lifting results about small networks to larger ones where they appear as submotives (see, e.g., \cite{pantea-banaji,craciun-feinberg,cappelletti:flows,feliu:intermediates,joshi-shiu-II}).
+These concepts play an important role in applying machinery from algebraic geometry (see, e.g., \cite[Section~6.5]{P-M}, \cite{pascualescudero2020local}), as well as in lifting properties of small networks to larger networks containing the small ones as submotifs (see, e.g., \cite{pantea-banaji,craciun-feinberg,cappelletti:flows,feliu:intermediates,joshi-shiu-II}).

 Understanding the geometry of $\VV_{>0}(f_\k)$ and $\VV_{>0}(F_{\k,b})$ for all possible networks and parameter values is a very challenging task.
 Indeed, it follows from the classical \emph{Hungarian lemma} \cite{Hars1979inverse} that the positive part of \emph{any} algebraic variety can appear as $\VV_{>0}(f_\k)$ for some network and some choice of $\k\in\RR^m_{>0}$, which means that the set of steady states can display intricate geometry, such as its dimension being larger or even lower than expected.
 However, one of the main messages of this paper is that the problem becomes much more well-behaved if we change it to instead understand $\VV_{>0}(f_\k)$ and $\VV_{>0}(F_{\k,b})$ \emph{up to perturbations} of the parameter values (i.e., in \emph{open regions} of parameter space).
 In particular, we show that for many properties, the behavior up to perturbation agrees qualitatively with the behavior of the complex varieties $\VV_{\CC^*}(f_\k)$ and $\VV_{\CC^*}(F_{\k,b})$ in $(\CC^*)^n$ for generic $(\k,b)\in\CC^{m+d}$, and hence lends itself to be studied with tools from algebraic geometry.